Open Access Agreement with Cambridge University Press

 Information for Max Planck Authors

-Building on the ‘read and publish’ agreement coordinated by the Bavarian State Library (BSB) with financial support from the German Research Foundation (DFG), MPDL on behalf of the Max Planck Society has now entered in a new open access agreement with Cambridge University Press (CUP), which allows authors to publish open access in all CUP fully open access and hybrid journals.
+Building on the ‘read and publish’ agreement coordinated by the Bavarian State Library (BSB), MPDL on behalf of the Max Planck Society has entered in an open access agreement with Cambridge University Press (CUP), which allows authors to publish open access in all CUP fully open access and hybrid journals.
 The Open Access agreement with Max Planck Society centrally covers the open access charge for affiliated submitting corresponding authors who publish in CUP journals under a Creative Commons license.
 In addition, MPG members will have access to CUP’s full collection of nearly 400 journals.

 In order to make use of the agreement, please make sure to meet the following conditions when publishing with CUP:

 - The article has been accepted by a fully open access or hybrid CUP journal.
 From the perspective of the Max Planck Society a CC-BY license should be selected (as the only compatible license wit EU and other funder mandates), if offered by the journal.